clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/create-and-manage-planning-units.md

 ### Add business hours

-To add business hours to a planning unit, {% link_new create the planning unit first | features/administration/create-and-manage-planning-units.md | #create-planning-units %}.
+To add business hours to a planning unit, you need to {% link_new create the planning unit first | features/administration/create-and-manage-planning-units.md | #create-planning-units %}.

-For scheduling, you need to add business hours to the day types included in the planning unit.
-Business hours limit the daily hours for which you can {% link_new calculate staff requirements | features/forecast/injixo-forecast/calculate-staff-requirements.md %} and {% link_new create optimized schedules | features/scheduling/schedules/schedules-optimized-schedules.md %}. <!-- special public holiday day types or part of the linked article? -->
+For scheduling, you need to add business hours to your planning unit.
+Business hours limit the daily hours for which you can {% link_new calculate staff requirements | features/forecast/injixo-forecast/staff-requirement.md %} and {% link_new create optimized schedules | features/scheduling/schedules/schedules-optimized-schedules.md %}. <!-- special public holiday day types or part of the linked article? -->

-1. In the **Business Hours** section of the planning unit configuration panel, click the {% icon item-add %}.
+1. In the **Business Hours** section of the planning unit configuration panel, click the {% icon item-add %} to add the business hours for certain day types.
    A dialog window opens.
 2. In the **Day Types** section, select one or more {% link_new day types | features/administration/day-types.md %}.
 3. Enter the start and end time in the **From** and **To** fields (24&nbsp;hours format).
 If you are open 24&nbsp;hours, enter 00:00 in both fields.